The classic "tune-up" was once the heart of the automotive business and

 If the vehicle isn't being properly maintained, you're not going to get where you want to go.
 As part of the 21st Century Tune-up on today's modern vehicles, the following systems should be inspected: battery, charging and starting engine, mechanical powertrain control (including onboard diagnostic checks), fuel ignition, and emissions.

-To help ensure good performance, fuel economy and emissions, the Car Care Council also recommends that motorists take the time necessary to become familiar with their vehicle from every aspect.
+To help ensure good performance, fuel economy and emissions, the Car Care Council also recommends that motorists take the time necessary to become familiar with their vehicle.
 Study the owner's manual to become thoroughly acquainted with the operation of all systems.
 Pay special attention to the indicator lights and instruments.

 Getting Your Vehicle Ready for Winter

 Mechanical failure - an inconvenience anytime it occurs - can be deadly in the winter.
 Preventive maintenance is a must.
 A well-maintained vehicle is more enjoyable to drive, lasts longer, and could command a higher resale price.

 Some of the following tips can be performed by any do-it-yourselfer; others require the skilled hands of a professional auto technician.

 Engine Performance - Get engine driveability problems (hard starts, rough idling, stalling, diminished power, etc.) corrected at a good repair shop.
 Cold weather makes existing problems worse.
 Replace dirty filters - air, fuel, etc.